chef-boneyard/chef-rfc/new/cookbook_quality_metrics.md

 # Cookbook Quality Metrics

 The question of what makes a good cookbook has been asked since the dawn of Chef.
 As a community we've struggled with answering this in part because each recipe is unique to the specific requirements it is trying to meet.
 Allowing Supermarket users to rate cookbooks is one thing that we've tried in the past.
 This did not work because you simply do not have enough knowledge about the quality of a cookbook when you discover and download it from the Supermarket.
-Similarly, download counts cannot be trusted because of [the way some older versions of the berkshelf-api server work].
+Similarly, download counts cannot be trusted because of [the way some older versions of the berkshelf-api server work](https://www.chef.io/blog/2015/01/21/those-pesky-supermarket-download-counts/).

 The Supermarket should make it easy for anyone to find quality cookbooks.
 In order to do so, we must agree on some qualities that indicate whether or not a cookbook is considered to have high quality.
 Ideally, these qualities are objective and able to be determined automatically.
+These qualities should be defined and agreed on by the community.

 ## Motivation